New multivariate tests for assessing covariate balance in matched observational studies: Discussion

 We propose two tests, CrossNN and CrossMST, to assess covariate balance in matched observational studies.
 Both tests utilize similarity information on the covariates and are powerful for a wide range of alternatives, some of which existing tests have little power for.

 Both CrossNN and CrossMST can be extended to denser graphs.
 For example, CrossNN can be extended to $k$-NN where each subject finds its first $k$ nearest neighbors.
-Similarly, CrossMST can be extended to $k$-MST, which is the union of 1, \dots, $k$th MST, where $i$th MST is a spanning tree connecting all observations that minimizes the sum of distances across edges subject to the constraint that this spanning tree does not contain any edge in the 1st, \dots, ($i$-1)th MST(s).
+Similarly, CrossMST can be extended to the $k$-MST, which is the union of $k$ sequentially constructed spanning trees, where the $i$th constructed spanning tree is the spanning tree connecting all observations that minimized the sum of distances across edges subject to the constraint that this spanning tree does not contain any edge in the previously constructed spanning trees (the first constructed spanning tree is just the usual MST).
 Choosing $k$ slightly larger than 1 could further boost the power of the tests as the slightly denser graphs contains more similarity information.

+In some observational study settings, a control group is assembled by a means other than matching, e.g., choosing certain ranges of the propensity score, but a researcher would still like to know if the assembled control group resembles the treated group, e.g., \cite{sommers2014}.
+When the control group and the test group do not have the same number of subjects, we could still use $Z_D$ and $Z_R$ as the test statistics, while the associated expectations, variances, and covariance need to be updated.
+The exact formulas are provided in Appendix \ref{sec:unbalanced}.

+We have described testing balance among all observed covariates.
+Some covariates may be irrelevant to the outcome in the sense described by \cite{pimentel2016} in which case not matching the covariate can diminish the bias from unmeasured covariates.
+In such a case, our method could be applied to test balance for the relevant covariates.

-In addition, since both tests only need a similarity measure on the sample space, it is not limited to multivariate data.
-For example, the observation on each covariate does not need to be a value.
-It could be a curve over time such as the blood pressure over a month.
-As long as a reasonable distance can be defined over the observations, the proposed tests could be applied.
+Since these tests only need a similarity measure on the sample space, they are not limited to multivariate data, e.g., the covariate could be a curve over time or a network and a distance between these objects could be defined.

+The test statistics may also be extended to do matching, i.e., the test statistics could be used as criteria in finding the `optimal' set of subjects in the control group whose covariates distribution are similar to that of the treatment group.
+This could be an interesting direction for future research.